 We are not aware of such systematic links in any online learner's dictionary; ELDIT has general summary tables only.
 DSVC and MuLeXFoR cover each a well circumscribed, but comparatively small part of word formation, within which they give access, from a complex word, to the process and to the components it is built from.
 The analysis of complex words is one of the application domains of automatic morphology systems: all of those listed in table 2 provide a decomposition into morphemes.
 For a large number of complex words, canoo's WordManager also provides a description of word structure which has been manually checked by the authors and stored as such.
 For rare and hypothetical words, the output is produced according to (productive) rules and marked as unverified.
-DériF in addition provides a decomposition of a complex word into morphemes, but also a paraphrase that allows the user to better understand the underlying word formation process, while GEDLC links to abstract semantic categories.
-Examples of the analysis output provided by DériF and GEDLC, for derived verbs (appauvrir and empobrecer, respectively), are given in figure 1, below:
+DériF in addition provides a decomposition of a complex word formation process, while GEDLC links to abstract semantic categories.
+Examples of the analysis output provided by $D\underline{\acute{e}riF}$ and GEDLC, for derived verbs (appauvrir and empobrecer, respectively), are given in figure 1, below: